 The increase to building heights for industrial zoned lots is consistent with Planning Priority W9 of the Western District Plan.
-The proposed amendment would also promote and encourage new industrial
+The proposed amendment would also promote and encourage new industrial uses within the area and would streamline DA processes by removing the need for Clause 4.6 variations potentially removing a barrier to local job creation.

-• Preservation of the Scenic Hills
+Preservation of the Scenic Hills

-The public exhibition of the Community Strategic Plan and more recently Re-imagining Campbelltown Phase 1 indicated that residents valued the scenic and landscape value of Campbelltown particularly the Scenic Hills.
+The public exhibition of the Community Strategic Plan and more recently Re-imagining Campbelltown Phase 1 indicated that residents valued the scenic and landscape qualifies of Campbelltown particularly the Scenic Hills.
 It is proposed to identify and map the boundary area of the Scenic Hills in order to protect and promote the scenic and natural landscape character.